Thumb war: Gameplay

 There is an official Ladies and Mens World Thumb Wrestling Championships which is contested by thumb wrestlers from across the globe annually.
 There are official match-play rules, and bouts are contested inside a hand-crafted wooden thumb wrestling ring in a best-of-three-round format.
 Previous winners have come from United States of America, Ireland, Poland and the UK.
-Current 4 time Mens World Thumb Wrestling Champion Paul 'Under the Thumb' Browse is still undefeated and has won the 2016 2017 2018 and the 2019 World Thumb Wrestling Championships.
+Current four-time Mens World Thumb Wrestling Champion Paul 'Under the Thumb' Browse is still undefeated and has won the 2016, 2017, 2018, and 2019 World Thumb Wrestling Championships.
 His mother-in-law Janet 'Nanny-Thumb' Coleman is the current Ladies World Thumb Wrestling Champion.
 The World Championships were cancelled in 2020, 2021 and 2022 due to ongoing COVID-19 pandemic, however a 2023 Championship took place in Norwich in Norfolk, UK.
 The World Thumb Wrestling Championships superseded the British Thumb Wrestling Championships which was first held in Lowestoft, Suffolk, in 2010.
 Famous people to have competed in the World Thumb Wrestling Championships are Rory McGrath and Will Mellor as part of their show Rory and Will: Champions of the World.

 Competitive matches of thumb wrestling have also been held on Long Island, and the 826 Valencia Foundation holds an annual thumb-wrestling competition, which has been won three times by San Francisco Chronicle book editor Oscar Villalon.
-There is no leaning nor tilting when thumb wrestling.